Prothena (NASDAQ:PRTA) Stock Price Down 5.1%

 Analyst Upgrades and Downgrades

-Several equities research analysts recently weighed in on PRTA shares.
-HC Wainwright restated a “buy” rating and set a $75.00 target price on shares of Prothena in a report on Friday, February 24th.
-Piper Sandler started coverage on Prothena in a report on Friday, January 27th.
-They set an “overweight” rating and a $94.00 target price for the company.
-Citigroup dropped their price objective on Prothena from $76.00 to $72.00 and set a “buy” rating for the company in a report on Monday, February 27th.
-StockNews.com started coverage on Prothena in a report on Thursday, March 16th.
-They issued a “hold” rating for the company.
-Finally, Cantor Fitzgerald increased their price objective on Prothena from $91.00 to $98.00 and gave the stock an “overweight” rating in a report on Wednesday, December 21st.
-Two investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $82.50.
+A number of analysts have issued reports on the company.
+Piper Sandler assumed coverage on Prothena in a research report on Friday, January 27th.
+They issued an “overweight” rating and a $94.00 target price on the stock.
+HC Wainwright reaffirmed a “buy” rating and set a $75.00 price objective on shares of Prothena in a research report on Friday, February 24th.
+Cantor Fitzgerald upped their price objective on Prothena from $91.00 to $98.00 and gave the stock an “overweight” rating in a research report on Wednesday, December 21st.
+StockNews.com began coverage on Prothena in a research report on Thursday, March 16th.
+They set a “hold” rating on the stock.
+Finally, Citigroup cut their price objective on Prothena from $76.00 to $72.00 and set a “buy” rating on the stock in a research report on Monday, February 27th.
+Two analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $82.50.

-In related news, insider Lars Ekman sold 15,834 shares of the firm’s stock in a transaction that occurred on Tuesday, January 3rd.
-The stock was sold at an average price of $55.98, for a total transaction of $886,387.32.
-Following the completion of the transaction, the insider now owns 243 shares of the company’s stock, valued at approximately $13,603.14.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-In other Prothena news, insider Lars Ekman sold 15,834 shares of Prothena stock in a transaction on Tuesday, January 3rd.
-The stock was sold at an average price of $55.98, for a total value of $886,387.32.
-Following the completion of the sale, the insider now owns 243 shares of the company’s stock, valued at approximately $13,603.14.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Michael J. Malecek sold 15,000 shares of the firm’s stock in a transaction on Wednesday, March 15th.
-The stock was sold at an average price of $48.44, for a total value of $726,600.00.
+In related news, CAO Karin L. Walker sold 5,000 shares of the business’s stock in a transaction on Monday, March 20th.
+The shares were sold at an average price of $47.72, for a total transaction of $238,600.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other Prothena news, insider Michael J. Malecek sold 15,000 shares of the company’s stock in a transaction on Wednesday, March 15th.
+The shares were sold at an average price of $48.44, for a total value of $726,600.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CAO Karin L. Walker sold 5,000 shares of the company’s stock in a transaction on Monday, March 20th.
+The shares were sold at an average price of $47.72, for a total transaction of $238,600.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 100,834 shares of company stock valued at $5,166,037 in the last 90 days.
+Over the last quarter, insiders sold 100,834 shares of company stock worth $5,166,037.
 Corporate insiders own 31.20% of the company’s stock.

 Prothena Corp.
 Plc is a clinical-stage neuroscience company.
 It focuses on the discovery and development of novel therapies to change the course of devastating diseases.
 The firm’s clinical pipeline includes both wholly-owned and partnered programs being developed for the potential treatment of diseases including AL amyloidosis, ATTR amyloidosis, Alzheimer’s disease, Parkinson’s disease and other neurodegenerative diseases.